Untold Stories: Hymn & Cocktail Sticks at the Duchess Theatre

 At the end of the show, amid energetic applause, Jennings asked in a voice cracking with emotion for the audience to remember the late Richard Griffiths, great performer of Bennett’s works.

-Untold Stories – Hymn & Cocktail Sticks is on at the Duchess Theatre until 15th June 2013, for further information or to book visit here.
+Untold Stories: Hymn & Cocktail Sticks is at the Duchess Theatre until 15th June 2013.
+For further information or to book visit the theatre’s website here.

 Watch Alex Jennings talking about the play on BBC Breakfast here: